17 Fun Things to Do in Brattleboro, VT (Food, Art, and the Outdoors)

 Where to Stay in Brattleboro

-The Latchis Hotel ended up being the perfect place for our recent stay in Brattleboro.
-The Latchis Hotel also features the same Greco Deco aesthetic that we loved from the Latchis Theatre, giving it a grand historical feel.
+The Latchis Hotel was the perfect place for our recent stay in Brattleboro.
+It features the same Greco-Deco aesthetic we loved at the Latchis Theatre, giving it a grand historical feel.

 Located right on Main Street, the hotel is within walking distance of all the best food and drink Brattleboro has to offer, although one doesn’t even need to leave the hotel to find some of the best things to do in Brattleboro.